Astronaut apologizes for height mistake

 Mark and Scott Kelly volunteered to take part in a NASA study to see how twins measure up in different environments.
 Scott was sent to space while Mark remained on Earth.

-The study found that Scott grew 2 inches in nearly a year on the ISS, but has since shrunk to his normal height after returning to Earth.
+The study found that Scott grew 2 inches in nearly a year on the space station but has since shrunk to his normal height after returning to Earth.

-NASA Human Research Program chief scientist John Charles said the preliminary results of the twin study were "reassuring" for future long-duration ISS missions but more data was needed.
+NASA Human Research Program chief scientist John Charles said the preliminary results of the twin study were "reassuring" for future long-duration space missions but that more data were needed.
 It is calling on the scientific community to suggest research proposals to explore what journeys in space over a long period of time can do to the human body.